public-awesome/core/contracts/degen-club/README.md

 An optional `data` field makes the metadata future-proof and open for extension.

 When new LNFTs are minted, we have to keep track of them in a queue to be updated periodically in `end_block()`.
 We can use a [`Deque`](https://github.com/cosmWasm/cw-storage-plus#deque) for this.
 If encountering an LNFT that has been burned, we can remove it from the queue.
+On each block, we can process a fixed number of LNFTs to avoid exceeding the block gas limit with `per_block_limit`.

 ```rs
 // String = `token_id`